renatamuy/mystacina/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Need to start flying?
 We got you covered!

-Mystacina Solutions grew from our experience working with people from more than forty countries during our professional journey.
-We realised people need to listen to each other more, do more self-reflection and get more constructive feedback.
-In Mystacina Solutions, we have tailored solutions for whatever is keeping you away from thriving at your career.
+Mystacina Solutions was born from our experience working with people from over forty countries in data analysis for research, applied science, and communication.
+While meeting the high demand for data analysis skills, we also recognized a pervasive need for better listening, self-reflection, and constructive feedback in our communities.
+At Mystacina Solutions, we offer tailored solutions designed to help you thrive in your career.
+Our work packages include **self-development**, **data analysis**, **writing**, and **workshops**.
+Visit our [services page](https://renatamuy.github.io/mystacina/services/) and explore our [credentials](https://renatamuy.github.io/mystacina/people/) to learn how we can support your **success**.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.